Kamran14/RuneGPT/README.md

 - Open the RuneGPT Panel from the sidebar.
 - Enter a question like:
     - "What’s the best setup for Barrows with my stats?"
+    - "Whats the best way to level my agility?"
+    - "Whats a good money making method basded on my stats?"
-    - "Can I solo Zulrah with my current gear?"
+    - "Can I solo Zulrah with my current gear?" (upcoming)

 ## 🛡️ Security